Pension freedoms explained

 It’s a free and impartial service set up by government, which can help you understand:

-- what to think about when considering your choices, such as your plans to continue working, your personal and financial circumstances, and who to leave money to after you die
+• What to think about when considering your choices, such as your plans to continue working, your personal and financial circumstances, and who to leave money to after you die.

-- the different options for taking your pension pot, including their pros and cons
+• The different options for taking your pension pot, including their pros and cons.

-- the tax implications of each choice.
+• The tax implications of each choice.

 Pension Wise offers telephone or face-to-face appointments with highly trained professionals.
+Visit the Pension Wise website to book your appointment and explore your options.

 Preparing for your appointment